 You've made a great choice.
 We're confident you will find Binghamton to be an exciting and invigorating place to pursue your graduate studies.
 Below you will find a list of steps you must take and resources you can use as a new graduate student.
-(New non-matriculated students should click here.)
+(New non-degree (non-matriculated) students should click here.)
 Make sure to familiarize yourself with these resources as you prepare for graduate studies at Binghamton University.

 Pay your tuition deposit to accept your offer of admission and confirm your intent to enroll at Binghamton Unversity.
 The $100 (USD) deposit will be credited to your first semester's bill.
 (Note: Non-degree (non-matriculated) students do not need to make a tuition deposit or confirm intent to enroll.
-Accelerated students will declare their intent to enroll as instructed on the acceptance letter.)
+Accelerated students need to declare their intent to enroll as instructed in the acceptance letter.)

 BMail is your official Binghamton e-mail account.
 Since all official University communication will be sent here, make sure to check your BMail at least once a week prior to the start of the semester and more often during the semester.
 Get started.

-Reminder: You must have activated your Binghamton University Computer ID in order to activate your BMail.
+Reminder: You must have activated your Binghamton University User ID in order to activate your BMail.
 If you haven't yet activated your User ID, click here and select "Activate Password."

 Note: If you are accessing BMail from mainland China, you may have issues with the Google service.
 View alternative ways to log in.

-Your Binghamton University computer account is used to access all online resources on campus including the Binghamton Portal (my.binghamton.edu).
-The portal will link you to Blackboard, BU Brain Self-Service, online bill pay, registration, view/request transcripts, and more.
+Your Binghamton University computer account is used to access all online resources on campus, including the Binghamton Portal (my.binghamton.edu).
+The portal will link you to Blackboard, BU Brain Self-Service, online bill pay, registration, transcripts, and more.
 You can also use your computer account to access other services such as public computers on campus and Internet connection.
 You access your computer account by logging in with your user ID and password.